Cochrane Tobacco Addiction Group Twentieth Anniversary Priority Setting

 To raise awareness of the group’s future goals and opportunities arising for authors from this

 - Survey phase 1: targeting the following stakeholder groups in the area of tobacco control: guideline developers, policy makers, clinicians and associated health professionals, smokers and former smokers, and researchers (both policy and clinically based).
-We will also aim to recruit participants internationally, including from low-income countries.
-The survey will ask participants what questions they would still like to see answered by tobacco control research
+We recruited participants internationally, including from low-income countries.
+The survey asked participants what questions they would still like to see answered by tobacco control research

-- Survey phase 2: the findings of survey phase 1 will be fed back to survey respondents, and in a simplified Delphi process the same participants will be asked to prioritise the remaining identified uncertainties.
+- Survey phase 2: the findings of survey phase 1 were fed back to survey respondents, and in a simplified Delphi process the same participants prioritised the remaining identified uncertainties.

-- Workshop: we will hold a one day workshop at the University of Oxford.
-We will invite 60 participants made up of guideline developers, policy makers, clinicians and associated health professionals, smokers and former smokers, and researchers (policy and clinically based).
-Twelve of the 60 participants will be PPI representatives.
-The day will begin with presentations by the editors of Cochrane TAG, including information on the hstory of the group; how the group would like to move forward in the future and findings of the survey.
-For the second part of the day participants will be split into groups made up of a mixture of stakeholder representatives and encouraged to discuss the research uncertainties identified in direct relation to the work of the Cochrane Tobacco Addiction Group.
-Each group will be asked to feed back the key uncertainties and dissemination ideas they have identified, and how these can be transferred into the aims of Cochrane TAG, in a workshop wide discussion.
+- Workshop: we held a one day workshop at the University of Oxford.
+We invited participants made up of guideline developers, policy makers, clinicians and associated health professionals, smokers and former smokers, and researchers (policy and clinically based).
+Forty-three stakeholders (including 15 members of the public) attended, plus 15 facilitators and CTAG members.
+The day began with presentations by the editors of Cochrane TAG, including information on the history of the group; how the group would like to move forward in the future and findings of the survey.
+For the second part of the day participants were split into groups made up of a mixture of stakeholder representatives and encouraged to discuss the research uncertainties identified in direct relation to the work of the Cochrane Tobacco Addiction Group.
+Each group were asked to feedback the key uncertainties and dissemination ideas they identified, and how these could be transferred into the aims of Cochrane TAG, in a workshop wide discussion.

-- Report writing: The findings of the survey and the workshop will be written up in a research report which will highlight Cochrane TAG's priorities and aims going forward.We will disseminate this this widely.
+- Report writing: The findings of the survey and the workshop are being written up into a research report which will highlight Cochrane TAG's priorities and aims going forward.We will disseminate this widely.

-- Priorities: we will begin to work on the priorities identified during the CTAG taps project.
-This will continue beyond 2016 and the end of the project
+- Priorities: we will begin to work on the priorities identified during the CTAG taps project, continuing beyond the end o the project.

 For more information on the workshop element of the project please click here